dionyziz/ting/etc/spec/ARCHITECTURE.md

 ## RESTful API

-The RESTful API deals with two resources: Messages and channels.
+The RESTful API deals with four resources: Messages, Channels, Users, Sessions.
 The responses are always given in JSON.
 As such, we make no use of Django templates, only models and views.
 The URLs of the RESTful API live under the `https://ting.gr/api/v1` URL.